lbormann/darts-caller/README.md

 2) Upload the ZIP archive to a file-hoster: Make sure you choose a filehoster that supports direct-links and UNLIMITED file-persistence without restrictions (GoogleDrive, OneDrive, ...). !!IMPORTANT!!
 Before you upload, check if you are eligible to distribute the sound-files - Are you the owner?
 Are you allowed to share it in public?

 3) Sent me a your link by PM on Discord - Wait for a new release :)

-## BUGS

-It may be buggy.
-I've just coded it for fast fun with https://autodarts.io.
-You can give me feedback in Discord > wusaaa

 ## LAST WORDS